ToucanToco/weaverbird/docs/_docs/tech/steps.md

   name: 'concatenate',
   columns: ['Company', 'Group']
   separator: ' - ' // can be a string of any length
-  new_column_name: 'Label' // The new column in which to write the concatenation }
+  newColumn: 'Label' // The new column in which to write the concatenation }
 ```